Shalinirahane/pizza_sales/README.md

 Insights derived from the data:

-Classic is most selling category where as chicken is less selling category.
+1.Classic is most selling category where as chicken is less selling category.
-Customer are prefer L size of pizza most.
+2.Customer are prefer L size of pizza most.
-The Classic Deluxe Pizza is the top selling pizza where as The Brie Carre Pizza is least selling.
+3.The Classic Deluxe Pizza is the top selling pizza where as The Brie Carre Pizza is least selling.
 Day-
-Orders are Highest On Friday Not sunday.
+1.Orders are Highest On Friday Not sunday.
 Monthly-
-These are maximum orders from month of July and January.
+1.These are maximum orders from month of July and January.

 Dashboard-

 <img width="586" alt="Screenshot 2024-04-28 220936" src="https://github.com/Shalinirahane/pizza_sales/assets/168328115/ad8fea60-6586-436b-9b1f-15999486f9d3">

 <img width="583" alt="Screenshot 2024-04-28 220915" src="https://github.com/Shalinirahane/pizza_sales/assets/168328115/a7feed51-d9ad-4027-a5d2-f01d19bb3bca">